joshhchun/P2Play/README.md

 # P2Play

-A Peer-to-Peer music sharing application that lets a group of people share music with one another without a central server/database.
+A dynamic Peer-to-Peer application that lets a group of people share music with one another without a central server/database.